-This simple peach crumble is the one of the best and easiest summer desserts you can make!
+This quick and easy fresh peach crumble without oats has the best crispy topping.
 Only a handful of ingredients, and it takes just 15 minutes to put them all together.

-The filling is full of tender, juicy peaches and gets a bit of tartness from lemon juice.
-The crumble topping is buttery and crisp, with brown sugar to give it amazing texture and sweetness.
+The simple filling is full of tender, juicy peaches and gets a bit of tartness from lemon juice.
+Because the crumble topping is made without oats, it's extra buttery and crisp, the brown sugar gives it amazing texture and sweetness.

 Jump to: